Getting started

 or an ARule

-is meaningful inside an instance, and how much the same object is meaningful across all the instances.
+is meaningful within an instance, and how much the same object is meaningful across all the instances, that is, how many times it resulted meaningful within an instance.
+Note that those two aspects coincide in the propositional scenario.

-is a tuple composed of a global meaningfulness measure, a local threshold and a global threshold.
+is a tuple composed of a global meaningfulness measure, a local threshold used internally, and a global threshold we would like our itemsets (rules) to overpass.

 See also gconfidence